locupleto/streamlit_starter/README.md

 [MIT License](LICENSE)

-## Contributing
+## Starting point

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-> **Note:** This project is designed as a starting point for your own LLM-powered Streamlit applications.
-Customize it to fit your specific needs.
+This project is designed as a starting point for LLM-powered Streamlit applications.
+Fork and customize it to fit your specific needs and go from there.